ripred/unoq-balancer-brick-bot/APP_LAB_BALANCING_BOT_LOG.md

 - Created a fresh on-board archive including ArduinoApps and balancing_robot docs/examples/assets.
 - Copied the new archive to the host workspace for safekeeping.
 - Ready to commit local log updates.

+### Milestone 26: Backup policy change (Dec 27, 2025)
+- Stopped using tar archives for backups.
+- Git repo is now the source of truth for backups; tar files removed and ignored.